 Chapter 49: Qiaojiao Beef

 While taking a taxi, I curiously asked the local driver about the origin of Qiaojiao Beef.
 At first, the driver joked that you have to lift your feet while eating this dish to enjoy it better.
-I asked if putting my feet down meant I couldn't eat the beef anymore, or would the beef taste different if I put my feet down?
-If I lifted my feet at one moment and put them down at another, would I be able to taste many different flavors?
+I asked if putting my feet down meant I couldn't eat the beef anymore, or would the flavor change if I put my feet down?
+If I lifted my feet at one moment and put them down at another, would I taste many different flavors?
 Just as we were nearing our destination, the driver explained that the original Qiaojiao Beef stall was by the river, where the customers were mostly laborers.
 The ground was always muddy from being trampled, so the shop used high tables and stools for customers, allowing them to sit without their feet touching the wet ground, making it more comfortable.

 Is that really the case?
 In my confusion, our group had already entered the restaurant.

-Before dining, I asked the waiter again what Qiaojiao Beef was, and learned that according to historical records, it originated in Leshan, located in the southwestern part of Sichuan, during the Guangxu period of the Qing Dynasty over a hundred years ago.
+Before dining, I asked the waiter again what Qiaojiao Beef was.
+I learned that according to historical records, Qiaojiao Beef originated in Leshan, in the southwestern part of Sichuan, during the Guangxu period of the Qing Dynasty over a hundred years ago.
 It is said that at that time, the salt industry in Wutongqiao, Leshan was thriving, and salt merchants used oxen to transport the brine.
-Many of the oxen that pulled the brine were sent for slaughter after they grew old.
-There was a village where generations had made a living by slaughtering cattle, and everyone, young and old, was skilled in this trade, known as "Shan Niu Zhou Village" (because 70% of the households had the surname Zhou, it was commonly referred to as "Zhou Village").
-The beef slaughtered in Zhou Village was mostly sold to places like Niuhua, Leshan, Shawan, Shuikou, and Zhenzichang.
+Many of the oxen that pulled the brine were sent to be slaughtered for beef once they grew old.
+There was a village where generations had made a living by slaughtering cattle, and everyone, young and old, was skilled in this trade, known as "Beef Slaughtering Zhou Village" (because 70% of the households in the village have the surname Zhou, it is commonly referred to as "Zhou Village").
+Most of the beef slaughtered in Zhou Village was sold to places like Niuhua, Leshan, Shawan, Shuikou, and Zhenzichang.
 However, since the cow's stomach and intestines were inconvenient to transport and couldn't be kept for long, they had to be processed on the spot.
-Thus, the villagers of Zhou began to cook beef offal by the riverside, setting up soup pot stalls.
+Thus, the people of Zhou Village began to cook beef offal by the riverside, setting up soup pot stalls.
 Because there were many laborers in the area, the beef soup pot was cheap and filling, making it very popular among the locals.
-The restaurants selling Qiaojiao Beef were very simple, with only a square table and no stools for customers to sit on, but there was a horizontal beam under the table for customers to rest their feet on while eating, hence the dish was named Qiaojiao Beef as customers sat and lifted their feet while enjoying it.
+The restaurants selling Qiaojiao Beef were very simple, with only a square table and no stools for customers to sit on, but there was a horizontal beam under the table for customers to rest their feet while eating.
+Hence, this delicious dish got its name from the way customers would eat while propping up their feet.
 Gradually, this delicacy spread.

-Upon reflection, many cooking processes for delicacies are indeed cruel, as they inadvertently intensify the suffering of living beings before they become ingredients to satisfy human cravings.
+Upon reflection, many cooking processes for delicacies are indeed cruel, as they unconsciously intensify the suffering of living beings before they become ingredients to satisfy human cravings.
 For example, foie gras is essentially fatty liver, deformed chicken wings, sashimi, shark fins, bird's nest...

 In short, I was unhappy with this meal, and unfortunately, Qiaojiao Beef took the blame.
 For a moment, I seemed to see the scene of him wielding a knife to slaughter the ox overlapping with the image of him gnawing on an ox bone at the dining table.